Portland Police Bureau

 Law enforcement agency of Portland, Oregon, U.S.

 The Portland Police Bureau (PPB), officially the Portland Bureau of Police, is the law enforcement agency of the city of Portland, the largest city in the U.S. state of Oregon.

-As of September 2024, the Bureau has around 800 sworn members, 35 cadets, and over 300 professional staff.
+As of December 2025, the Bureau has a staff of 816 sworn staff, 342 non-sworn administrative personnel, and 42 Public Safety Support Specialists.

 Prior to 2025, when Portland operated under a city commission form of government, oversight of Portland's bureaus shifted among the five City Commissioners, with the mayor being assigned to the Police Bureau as the police commissioner due to tradition.
 As of January 1, 2025, the chief of police acts as the primary executive of the agency.

 History

 From 1851 to 1870, Portland was policed by a town marshal.
 After 1861, the marshal was empowered to hire deputies, but they did not have permanent jobs until late in the 1860s.
 In 1870, the Portland City Council established the police bureau, originally called the Portland Metropolitan Police Force.